CocoTheOwner/Decree/README.md

 - `name`
     - Name is the name of the category / command as used in the console or in-game command prompt.
     - **Note** This argument is required on classes (categories)
-        - On methods it is derived from the method name (`hello` in the example), but can be overwritten.
+        - On methods, it is derived from the method name (`hello` in the example), but can be overwritten.
 - `description`
     - The text description for the command or category.
 Shown in green in the example.
 - `aliases`